COGS108/Projects/Option2_Individual/FinalProject_Guidelines.md

 * Interpret the results of the analyses.
 * Contextualize those results within a greater scientific and social context, acknowledging and addressing any potential issues related to privacy and ethics.

 You will work individually to accomplish this.
 You will have access to course materials and the Internet, but you will not be allowed to discuss this with other members in the class.
-You will have 48 hours to complete the final project.
+You will have 5 days to complete the final project.

 The basic project steps: